Night watch on a working ship bridge with rough weather outside and old maritime superstition in the air

 Do seafarers still believe in sea superstitions?

 Some do, some do not.
-Many treat them as tradition, humor, or cultural memory rather than literal rules.
+Most treat them as tradition, humor, or cultural memory rather than literal rules.

 Are sea myths useful today?

-They are useful as culture, not as safety procedure.
-Professional training and shipboard rules always come first.
+As culture, yes.
+As safety procedure, no. Professional training and shipboard rules always come first.

 YES, WE ARE CREW.